Crisis in Yemen: How to Help

 Who is being impacted the most by the war in Yemen?

 While no one in Yemen has been left untouched by war, the country’s women and children have been most affected, especially as malnutrition and disease spread.
-After four years of conflict, millions of people already struggling to meet their daily needs are now on the brink of starvation.
+After five years of conflict, millions of people already struggling to meet their daily needs are now on the brink of starvation.

 Malnutrition has a compounding effect on children — it has long-term impacts on growth and stunting and makes them more vulnerable to disease.
-Yemen’s health system, meanwhile, has been completely overwhelmed: hospitals struggle to acquire even basic medicines and supplies, while exhausted doctors and nurses work around the clock to meet never-ending need.
+Yemen’s health system, meanwhile, has been completely overwhelmed: hospitals struggle to acquire even basic medicines and supplies, while exhausted doctors and nurses work around the clock to meet the never-ending need.
 Pregnant women often have no access to hospitals, forcing them to deliver at home with untrained professionals, leading to a high mortality rate.

 More than 3 million people require treatment for acute malnutrition — including 2 million children and 1 million pregnant and lactating women.
 A total of 17.8 million people lack access to safe water and sanitation, while 19.7 million lack access to adequate healthcare.